 Another solid LEGO title from TT.
 While there isn’t a whole lot as far as innovation goes, it is friendly to all ages.
 The graphics of the levels are clean and detailed without looking cluttered.
 The atmosphere and tension of surviving the dino attacks is present while still allowing the exploratory gameplay that LEGO games are known for.
 Cutscenes are true to the source, while small comedic details keep the story light and fun.
 LEGO Jurassic World is a fun time for fans of the Jurassic Park films, and fans of the LEGO video game franchise.

-Review Done on LEGO Jurassic World for Xbox One
+LEGO Jurassic World Review on Xbox One